Intense Pulsed Light IPL Treatment for Dry Eye | EyeLoveCares

 The Spread of IPL Treatment for Dry Eye

-After Dr. Toyo’s discovery and the expansion of his IPL technology, other surgeons are also experiencing positive results for their patients who suffer from dry eye.
-There are several surgeons around the United States who have begun using IPL treatment, and eight centers in the country currently perform the procedure.
+After Dr. Toyo’s discovery and the expansion of his IPL technology, other doctors are also experiencing positive results for their patients who suffer from dry eye.
+There are several surgeons around the United States who have begun using IPL treatment, and many centers in the country currently perform the procedure.
 Patients are improving, and so far, IPL appears to be a very effective and beneficial treatment, especially for people who have not found a solution with traditional medication regimens for dry eye.

 Positive Study Results